Avaiga/taipy-doc/docs/knowledge_base/tips/skippable_tasks/index.md

 ![Using Global Data Nodes](skippable_tasks_9.png){width=100%}

-Taipy reuses the existing Data nodes and skips the Task if the input Data nodes have not changed.
+Taipy skips the Task if the input Data nodes have not changed and reuses the existing output's Data.

 ## Manual Changes